-1. In a mixing bowl, beat the mashed bananas with the eggs, oil and brown sugar till combined.
+In a mixing bowl, beat the mashed bananas with the eggs, oil and brown sugar till combined.
 Add the brown rice flour, tapioca starch, rice bran, baking powder, xanthan gum, baking soda, salt, vanilla and cinnamon and beat until a smooth sticky batter forms.
-Stir in the walnut pieces by hand.
+Stir in nuts by hand.

 Note: I tented the top with foil at 45 minutes because I have a small electric wall oven and I was concerned the top would over-brown.
 Top yours with a piece of tented foil if you see it browning too much.